 Subject Access Requests

-You have the right to obtain from the Department of Housing, Planning and Local Government confirmation as to whether or not your personal data is being processed.
+You have the right to obtain from the Department of Housing, Local Government and Heritage confirmation as to whether or not your personal data is being processed.
 You also have the right to obtain a copy of the personal data undergoing processing, as well certain information about the processing.

 If you require further information, please contact the Department’s Data Protection Officer, details below: